NGINX Amplify has shut down. Switch to GetPageSpeed Amplify — works with your existing agent!

 Need more than 100 hosts?

 Get custom pricing, SLAs, dedicated support, and unlimited hosts with our Enterprise plan.
-We'll migrate your entire NGINX fleet before the Amplify shutdown.
+We'll help migrate your entire NGINX fleet for seamless monitoring.

 Contact Sales